4 Tips To Help You Save Money For Your Raya Shopping

 1. Compare, compare, compare!

 Make sure to compare the prices for each store and find the best deal for your money.
-In fact, most of this information is now available online – so you don’t even have to move from your couch.
+More than ever this year, most of this information is available online – so you don’t even have to move from your couch.

 If you’re too lazy to check every website and do the comparison, then use sites like iPrice or Hargapedia who have already done all the work for you. iPrice compares prices for pretty much anything you want from leading online stores like Lazada, LazMall, Shopee, Zalora, and more.